-Proteins must be broken down to smaller molecules like single amino acids, dipeptides, and tripeptides in order to be utilized in the body.
+Proteins must be broken down into smaller molecules like single amino acids, dipeptides, and tripeptides to be utilized in the body.

 The protein begins in the mouth by being denatured through mastication, and little happens to the protein via saliva.

-Next the stomach is the main part where breakdown happens.
-This is through the use of hydrochloric acid which breaks it down to peptide chains.
+Next, the stomach is the main part where the breakdown happens.
+This is through the use of hydrochloric acid, which breaks it down into peptide chains.

-The small intestine has protease enzymes that continue the breakdown of peptide chains and then it is absorbed into the body partially.
+The small intestine has protease enzymes that continue the breakdown of peptide chains and are then partially absorbed into the body.

-Last we have absorption of the remaining pats via the portal vein and the processing through the liver and to the bloodstream to then be used.
+Last, we have absorption of the remaining parts via the portal vein and the processing through the liver and to the bloodstream to then be used.